bcgov/mines-digital-trust/ansible/README.md

 ### Registry Access

-- Create service account
+- Created service account `internal-registry`
-- Create role binding between the service account and edit registry role
+- Created role binding between the service account and edit registry role
 - Get the token from the service account's secret.
 Using this in a github secret lets you login to the internal registry

+### API Resources access

+- Created service account `infra-update`
+- create role binding with custom role that can edit all required resources

 ### Pull a config and clean it: